mravanelli/theano-kaldi-rnn/README.md

 - To replicate GRU experiments of the paper [1], set cfg_file=TIMIT_GRU.cfg in run_exp.sh
 - To replicate M_reluGRU experiments (improved architecture) of the paper [1] set: cfg_file=TIMIT_M_reluGRU.cfg in run_exp.sh

+5. Check the results.
--After the training, forward and decoding phases are finished, you can into the kaldi_decoding_scripts and run “./RESULT” to check the system performance.
+After the training, forward and decoding phases are finished, you can into the kaldi_decoding_scripts and run “./RESULT” to check the system performance.

 Note that the performance obtained can be slightly  different from that reported in the paper due, for instance, to the randomness introduced by different initializations.
 To mitigate this source of randomness and perform a fair comparison across the various architectures, in [1] we ran  more experiments with different seeds (setting a different seed in the cfg_file) and we averaged the obtained error rates.